raspimana/raspimana/README.md

 I don't use Github for personal projects anymore, for those, look at my [GitTea](https://codeberg.org/raspimana)

 I used to use [GitLab](https://www.gitlab.com/raspimana), but now I use GitTea.
-Some of my older repositories will be there.
+Some of my (at least public) older repositories will be there.

 [![raspimana's GitHub stats](https://github-readme-stats.vercel.app/api?username=raspimana&show_icons=true&theme=onedark)](#)